cloudogu/gitops-playground/applications/argocd/nginx/helm-jenkins/README.md

 3rd Party app (NGINX) with Helm, templated in Jenkins using the gitops-build-lib.

-This example also integrates an external secret that is managed in Vault.
+When vault is enabled, this example also integrates an external secret that is managed in Vault.
 You can see this secret when visiting `/secret`.